Matthew 14:35: Analysis

-Once he came to Genesareth (Mark 6:53), early in the morning, after the night's storm, and had disembarked, they recognized Him.
+Once he came to Genesareth (cf. Mark 6:53), early in the morning, after the night's storm, and had disembarked, they recognized Him.
 The rumour of His arrival preceded Him, so it seems they brought all their sick (Mark 6:55), and "laid them in the streets through which He passed" (Mark 6:56).

 Commentary from the Church Fathers

 Chrysostom: "But the Evangelist shows that it was now long time since Christ had come into these parts; for it follows, And when the men of that place knew him, they sent into all that region."

 Jerome: "They knew Him by fame, not by sight; although indeed by reason of the greatness of the signs which He did among the people, He was known by face to great numbers.
 And note how great the faith of the men of the land of Gennezareth, that they were not content with the healing of the men of that country only, but sent to all the towns round about."